 What is a Dry Socket and How to Treat It

 After you have a tooth extraction, you should develop a blood clot in the hole or socket where the tooth used to be.
 It’ll look like a dark scab of dried blood.
-However, if you have a dry socket, the hole will be exposed, and you’ll be able to see bone, which is why dry sockets often look white.
+However, if you have a dry socket, the hole will be exposed, and you’ll be able to see bone, which is why it often looks white.
 But, sometimes bacteria or food particles may cover it.
-In those cases, a dry socket might look black, green, or some shades of yellow.
+In those cases, a dry socket might look black, green, or yellow.
 Doesn’t sound too appetizing, does it?
 That’s why self-care is so important, and you’ll need to stick to your doctor’s instructions after tooth extraction.

-In the days following the loss of a tooth, removal, or extraction — the main symptom is a pain in the jaw or mouth.
+In the days following the loss of a tooth, removal, or extraction — the main symptom is pain in the jaw or mouth.
 The pain and discomfort may be accompanied by bad breath.
 In some cases, there may also be pus or swelling accompanying the pain and/or bad breath.
-Many people experience dry sockets at the site of wisdom tooth extraction due to improper self-care post-procedure.
+Many people experience them at the site of wisdom tooth extraction due to improper self-care post-procedure.